IMFTool/IMFTool/README.md

 We are working on a solution.

 ##Binary installers
-We provide binary installers, currently for Mac OS and Windows, in the dist/ folder.
+For your convenience, we provide binary installers, currently for Mac OS and Windows, in the dist-binaries/ folder.
+Please click on the installer image you would like to download and select "Download" on the page that opens.
+Please carefully read dist-binaries/README.binaries.

 ##Runtime Requirements
-For creating essence descriptors, IMF Tool uses regxmllib [2] and requires Oracle JRE 1.8 to be installed, and java/java.exe being available in the executable search path.
+For creating essence descriptors, IMF Tool uses regxmllib [2] and requires Oracle JDK 1.8 to be installed, and java/java.exe being available in the executable search path.
+(In particular under Mac OS X, the JRE is not sufficient - you'll have to install the JDK !)

 ##Building
 IMF Tool is multi-platform and been susccesfully tested to build under Mac OS X 10.10 and 10.11, Windows 7 and Linux 64 bit.